 Understanding loneliness can help us to understand its effect on health.
 Loneliness and social isolation are not the same.
 Some researchers describe loneliness as the difference between what you want your relationships to be like and how they actually are.
 This is why you can feel lonely when you’re surrounded by people, for example.
 It’s also why two people could experience similar levels of social isolation but feel different levels of loneliness.

 In this article, we delve into some interesting ideas and studies about the health effects of loneliness.
 However, it’s important to note that everyone’s experiences of loneliness are different.
 While these topics can help to understand what loneliness is and how to deal with it, it’s probably not helpful to dwell too long on negative questions!
 At the end of the article, you can find positive ideas and tips to help you reduce feelings of loneliness.

 Anyone can feel lonely at any age.
 You can also experience different levels of loneliness.
-According to 2017 research from the Office for National Statistics, 29% of UK adults feel lonely often or occasionally.
+According to 2017 research from the Office for National Statistics, approximately 45% of UK adults feel lonely at least occasionally.
 Further research undertaken during the COVID-19 pandemic shows that approximately 35% of people in the UK felt lonelier as a result of lockdown.

 Loneliness isn’t necessarily for life.
 As your activities and habits change, so can your feelings of loneliness.
 But, if you often feel lonely and unhappy, then your GP is there to help you.
 They can point you to a variety of services and friendly ears to help you feel better.

 A recent study on university students found that “people who have a strong need to belong appear to suffer from loneliness and become ill more often”.
 Some professionals link loneliness and poorer health directly, including cases of heart disease.
 This has led to calls for high-quality and easy-to-access services to combat feelings of loneliness.